 The ocean makes me feel small.
 And this is precisely why it draws me.

 NOW WHAT?
-The Summer Session of my journal series is now live!
-For weekly reflections like this one along with prompts that invite you to Pause & Consider, please check out my Summer Seasonal Mindfulness Journal, available from Amazon worldwide.
+For weekly reflections like this one along with prompts that invite you to Pause & Consider, I invite you to take a look at my Seasonal Mindfulness Journals.
+Learn more here.